 You will be taught by academics who are experts in their fields of Education and passionate about supporting the next generation of teachers.
 Courses are taught through a range of methods including face-to-face lectures, tutorials and workshops, as well as online learning.

-Over the three years you’ll spend full-time block practical placements (practicums) in a range of schools, kura or early childhood centres, with the guidance of a dedicated teacher within the school or centre, supported by your university supervisors.
+Over the three years, you’ll spend full-time practical placements (practicums) in a range of schools, kura or early childhood centres.
+You'll have the guidance of a dedicated teacher within the school or centre, as well as support by your university supervisors.
 This will help you to become a part of a community, establish connections to set you up in your career, and gain vital skills to prepare you for the transition into teaching.

 Bachelor of Education (Teaching) students are eligible for the external TeachNZ Scholarships.
 Find out more and apply.